jingxie9816/GE_Data_Analytics_Virtual_Experience_Program_with_Tableau/README.md

 You can refer to the Tableau interactive dashboard I created [here](https://public.tableau.com/app/profile/jing.xie1865/viz/Task2_visualization/Dashboard1?publish=yes).
 Hope it helps!

 My findings can be summarized here:
-1. The overall accept_rate for each component part is 0.8, while when inspecting the specific part with unique Serial number, 4% of them have accept_rate lower than 0.5.
+1. The overall accept_rate for each component part is 0.8, while when inspecting the specific part with unique Serial number, 4% of them have accept_rate lower than 0.5(and most of them having accept_rate at 0).
 Closer monitor and more efforts may have to be placed on these outliers to ensure the safety of airplane operation.
 2. Airport WMKK(Malaysia) is the most common airports that GE engines fly into and outof.
 Furthermore, Southeast Asia is the most common area where GE engines operates, so more resources can be put into this area such as arranging more flight cycles, designing and manufacturing more customized characteristics etc..
 3. AXM is the airline operator having most flight cycles, almost twice as many as others, also echoing the second point since AXM is the main operator in Southeash Asia.
 Considering the large amounts of flight, we could monitor the performance of this operator more carefully, including tracking its capacity and quality closely.